 I used to be that enviable person who could sleep anytime, anywhere.
-In university I would regularly fall asleep in my first class after lunch.
-When travelling, I would be able to fall asleep on planes, trains, and automobiles, making travel companions uber-envious.
+In university, I would regularly fall asleep in my first class after lunch.
+When travelling, I would be able to fall asleep on planes, trains, and automobiles, making travel companions über-envious.
 And then mental illness came along and it was a whole new ballgame.
-I rely heavily on my meds for sleep (quetiapine and mirtazapine), although at this point I’m not taking any that function solely as sleep meds.
+I rely heavily on my meds for sleep (quetiapine and mirtazapine), although at this point I’m not taking anything that functions solely as sleep medication.
 I also try (at least sort of) to practice what I preach when it comes to sleep hygiene.
 Here’s a bit of a personal report card on how I’m doing, based on the American Sleep Association‘s sleep hygiene recommendations.

 Maintain a regular sleep schedule

 Don’t stay in bed awake

 This can be a tough call.
 Sometimes staying in bed awake works out and I will get back to sleep, which makes me a little reluctant to get up if I’m still feeling sleepy.
 Usually, though, I can tell pretty quickly if I’m up and there’s no way I’ll be getting back to sleep.
-And then there’s other times I just feel like lying there zoned out rather than getting up and facing the day.
+And then there are other times when I just feel like lying there zoned out rather than getting up and facing the day.
 In the end, I think it’s important to get to know your mind and body and recognize what they’re telling you.
 If you’re feeling agitated about being awake, that’s probably a good sign that it’s time to get up.